SSC-ICT-Innovatie/LearningLion/README.md

 pip install -r requirements.txt
 ```

+> [!NOTE]
+> If you want to run this in an offline environment, read the following instructions first: [Using offline embeddings](#using-offline-embeddings)

 ### 4. Build your vectorstore database
 - Run the db_build file in the terminal to build your vectorstore
 ```